un-ts/changesets-gitlab/README.md

 - only_changesets - Command executed on only changesets detected
 - remove_source_branch - Enables the merge request "Delete source branch" checkbox.
 Default false.
 - target_branch -> The merge request target branch.
 Defaults to current branch
+- create_gitlab_releases - A boolean value to indicate whether to create Gitlab releases after publish or not.
+Default true.

 ### Outputs